-Even the circumstances in which I'm meeting him—the London hotel press junket for Can You Ever Forgive Me?, typically a charisma black-hole where lukewarm anecdotes are ground down and turned into cold copy—he infuses with a cocktail party air.
+Even the circumstances in which I'm meeting him – the London hotel press junket for Can You Ever Forgive Me?, typically a charisma black-hole where lukewarm anecdotes are ground down and turned into cold copy – he infuses with a cocktail party air.
 He asks questions.
-He calls me "Miss Cork Dot Com;" he suggests titles for this piece; he is exactly like you want Richard E. Grant to be.
+He takes the piss.
+He calls me "Miss Cork Dot Com"; suggests titles for this piece; is exactly like you want Richard E. Grant to be.

 The only people who talk like Richard E. Grant talks are Roald Dahl characters.
 Perhaps that’s why he's carved out such a specific role for himself in film.
-From Withnail, to Jasper in Girls, to his quite frankly not-discussed-often-enough BBC show Posh Nosh, to Jack Hock, there’s a sort of cocky Willy Wonka edge to Grant.
-When you see him in a film, you know he’s about to take you on an adventure you might never return from.
+From Withnail, to Jasper in Girls, to his quite frankly not-discussed-often-enough BBC show Posh Nosh, to Jack Hock, there’s a sort of cokey Willy Wonka edge to Grant.
+When you see Richard E. Grant in a film, you know he’s about to take you on an adventure you might never return from.
 He will betray you.
 He will endanger your life.
 He will ask you to forgive him.
-And—true to his latest film’s title—you will forgive him.
+And – true to his latest film’s title – you will forgive him.

 VICE: When I heard you were nominated for Best Supporting Actor, I thought of this bit from your book, where you’re filming Withnail’s last scene.
 You write: "For some reason I have an overwhelming wish for my father to be alive, to see that I am not tearing tickets at Waterloo station as he predicted one dark night."
 I can imagine you’ve been feeling that a lot, these last few days.

-Richard E. Grant: Yes, Totally.
+Richard E. Grant: Yes.
+Totally.
 At any moment of great triumph or tragedy, the person that is gone… my father died so young, at 53, so he never got to see that I made a really decent living out of being an actor.
-He was so worried that I’d be destitute, or that I’d be tearing [stealing] tickets at Waterloo train station.
-There’s always that longing, that kid thing that you have in you that makes you say, "Watch me, mom!
+He was so worried that I’d be destitute, or that I’d be tearing tickets at Waterloo station.
+There’s always that longing, that kid thing that you have in you that makes you say, "Watch me, mum!
 Watch me, dad!"
 Watch me do this.
 It doesn’t really go away, no matter what age you are.

-Did you ever think there’s a parallel universe where you are tearing [stealing] tickets at Waterloo train station?
+Did you ever think there’s a parallel universe where you are tearing tickets at Waterloo station?